 What does a bad interview look like?

 If we were to film an interview with only one shot the biggest problem will come when we try and edit it.
 Say we filmed 10 minutes of interview and the final video needed to be 2 minutes, that’s 8 minutes of footage we need to cut out.
-If we were to just cut out what we don’t need and butt all the clips together we would be left with a very ugly video that is hard and uncomfortable to watch, resulting in the viewer not watching it through to the end and you therefore not being able to get your message across.
+If we were to just cut out what we don’t need and butt all the clips together we would be left with a very ugly video that is hard and uncomfortable to watch, resulting in the viewer not watching it through to the end.
+This would obviously be the worst outcome as the viewer wouldn’t hear and see your complete message.
 This is how it would look –

 As you can see, if we were to use these clips back to back the interviewee’s head would jump from one position to the next and make the video look very jerky.
 Even if the positioning is slightly different it will be enough to be noticed and appear amateurish.
 A final point on this one is the background, the lady on the right will magically disappear and then reappear if edited this way.